apartin2/Projects/README.md

 # Projects
 Assortment of projects either completed projects or future ideas.

+## For Fun Projects
+These projects are just for me to experiment with various models and try stuff out.

+##### Customer Segmentation via K-Means Clustering (Python)
+Based on UCI ML Repo's Online Retail dataset, segmented the customer base according to recency, frequency, and monetary value (RFM) scores.
+This script includes data that isn't on my devices, so anyone can rip it and stick it on their own devices to try it out.

 ## MS Program Portfolios

 The zip file contains projects completed during my data analytics master's program.
 It contains projects completed in Python, R, and PostgreSQL.
 Below is a compiled list of the folder's contents.
 Each file is presented in Word documents as work submitted during the program.